-Fall Leaf Impressions in Playdough
+Fall Playdough Recipe

 I like to introduce my fall preschool theme by teaching my preschoolers about leaves.
 Leaves changing color is always a tell-tale sign of autumn!
 I find that starting with leaves is a good way to tune them into how the leaves will change during the fall season.